python-attrs/attrs/.github/CONTRIBUTING.md

 Towncrier will merge all news fragments with identical contents into one entry with multiple links to the respective pull requests.

-`tox run -e changelog` will render the current changelog to the terminal if you have any doubts.
+`uv run tox run -e changelog` will render the current changelog to the terminal if you have any doubts.

 ## Governance